Top CX Challenges in the CPG Industry

 Today’s consumers are looking for unique and authentic products and experiences in an increasingly fragmented marketplace.
 Consumer packaged goods companies face a variety of challenges in competing for attention and loyalty.

-Let’s take a closer look at what these CX challenges mean in the CPG industry.
+Let’s take a closer look at what these CX challenges mean for the CPG experience.

 Engaging with consumers in new ways